LawrenceStanton/HDC1080/README.md

 ## Design Patterns

 This driver follows an [Strategy Design Pattern](https://en.wikipedia.org/wiki/Strategy_pattern) with regards to I2C communication.
-The driver defines an I2C interface (`HDC1080::I2C`).
+The driver defines a I2C interface (`HDC1080::I2C`).
 The user must then provide a concrete implementation of this interface, and provide it to the driver class.

 ```mermaid
 classDiagram